NorthernForce/NFR-Lib/README.md

 The library is to be located in `org.northernforce`.
 Various subpackages should exist containing classes relevant to only a specific part or subsystem of the robot.

-## Installing

-Currently, there is no maven repository set up.
-However, that is a priority at the moment.
-There will be a link posted here for when there is.

 ## Vendor Libraries

 There will be other vendor libraries that this library requires.
 They must too be part of your project in order for it to build.